syricano/belsy-final/Belsy-Project-Plan.md

 Overview
 The Reservation System allows users to book tables at Belsy Restaurant.
 Admins can approve, decline, and manage reservations with a detailed approval process.
 Each reservation can include additional notes for both users and admins.
 The system provides control over reservation status, with admin responses available for communication.

-Additionally, the admin can manage key frontend elements, such as menus, images, working hours, and contact information.
+Additionally, the admin can manage key frontend elements, such as menus, images, working hours, and Address information.

 Database Models and Structure
 1. Users Model